anishghimire862/nuxt-content-blog/content/blog/how-to-set-up-a-nodejs-project.md

 published: true
 posted: 'April 4, 2025'
 authorSlug: 'anish-ghimire'
-banner: '/img/nodejs-introduction/'
+banner: '/img/setup-nodejs/nodejs-dev-server.jpeg'
-bannerAlt: 'Node.js - Introduction Banner'
+bannerAlt: 'Run Node.js Development Server Using Nodemon'
 tags: ['nodejs']
 featured: false
 ---

-In this blog, we'll discuss the following concepts related to setting up a Node.js project:
+In this blog, we'll discuss the following concepts related to setting up a [Node.js](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs#introduction-to-nodejs) project:

-- <a href="#" target="_self">Introduction to Node.js</a>
+- <a href="#introduction-to-nodejs" target="_self">Introduction to Node.js</a>
+- <a href="#installing-nodejs" target="_self">Installing Node.js</a>
+- <a href="#initializing-the-nodejs-project" target="_self">Initializing the Node.js Project</a>
+- <a href="#installing-dependencies" target="_self">Installing Dependencies</a>
+- <a href="#creating-a-project-structure" target="_self">Creating a Project Structure</a>
+- <a href="#configuring-environment-variable" target="_self">Configuring Environment Variable</a>
+- <a href="#creating-a-node-server" target="_self">Creating a Node Server</a>
+- <a href="#adding-scripts-to-packagejson" target="_self">Adding Scripts to package.json</a>
+- <a href="#running-node-application" target="_self">Running Node Application</a>
+- <a href="#set-up-version-control-git" target="_self">Set Up Version Control (Git)</a>
+- <a href="#purpose-of-gitignore-in-git" target="_self">Purpose of .gitignore in Git</a>

 ## Introduction to Node.js

-[Node.js](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs#introduction-to-nodejs) is a [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) runtime environment built on the [V8](https://v8.dev/) JavaScript engine.
+Node is a [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) runtime environment built on the [V8](https://v8.dev/) JavaScript engine.
 The V8 engine is responsible for compiling JS code to machine code, enabling the execution of JS code outside the browser.

-Additionally, Node.js provides essential libraries for building server-side applications (such as libuv, file system access, networking, etc.).
+Additionally, Node.js provides essential libraries for building server-side applications (such as [libuv](https://libuv.org/), file system access, networking, etc.).

-## Install Node.js
+## Installing Node.js

-Go to the Node.js [download](https://nodejs.org/en/download) page to download and install Node.js on your device.
-It provides a UI that lets you select the Node.js version you want to download, the platform on which you want to install the service, as well as the version (such as [NVM](https://github.com/nvm-sh/nvm)) and package manager (such as [NPM](https://www.npmjs.com/), [PNPM](https://pnpm.io/)).
+Go to the Node [download](https://nodejs.org/en/download) page to download and install Node on your device.
+It provides a UI that lets you select the Node version you want to download, the platform on which you want to install the service, as well as the version (such as [NVM](https://github.com/nvm-sh/nvm)) and package manager (such as [NPM](https://www.npmjs.com/), [PNPM](https://pnpm.io/)).

-## Initialize a Node.js Project
+## Initializing the Node.js Project

-Navigate to the directory where you want to create a Node.js project and run the following commands:
+Navigate to the directory where you want to create a Node project and run the following commands:

 ```BASH
 cd Projects/